 For example, it’s important to know if you have paid sick leave and how many hours you have available.
 If you don’t have paid sick leave, it’s equally important to know how taking off will impact your schedule and paycheck.
 By knowing these facts, it could help you avoid stress about missing work and ease your mind during recovery.

 When you feel sick and are scheduled to work, ask your manager if you can:

 - Stay home and take a sick day

 - Telecommute if you feel you can still produce quality work

-- Coordinate with others to cover your work until you can return
+- Coordinate with others to cover your duties until you return

-When it comes to sick employees showing up for work, the costs usually outweigh the benefits4.
-To help ensure a healthy workplace, the best prescription for a sick employee is to get well at home and return to work fully recovered.
+When it comes to sick employees showing up for work, the costs usually outweigh the benefits.5 To help ensure a healthy workplace, the best prescription for a sick employee is to get well at home and return to work when fully recovered.